Your logs are a treasure trove of information. If properly set up, they record every

 Powerful and Intuitive Log Correlation and Analysis

-filtering log entries and examining log files.
-Its special "windowing"
+log entries and examining log files.
+Its special "windowing" technology

-technology enables administrators to correlate different cross sections of
+enables administrators to correlate different cross sections of log records from

-log records from multiple sources simultaneously without sacrificing speed.
-WhatsUp
+multiple sources simultaneously without sacrificing speed.
+WhatsUp Event Analyst's

-Event Analyst's highly intuitive interface allows network administrators to quickly
+highly intuitive interface allows network administrators to quickly sift through

-sift through logs, jump to specific dates or rapidly scroll through them chronologically.
+logs, jump to specific dates or rapidly scroll through them chronologically.
+It

-It allows local storage of frequently sought after events and event filters, for
+allows local storage of frequently sought after events and event filters, for easy

-easy access at any time.
-WhatsUp Event Analyst ships with many predefined filters
+access at any time.
+WhatsUp Event Analyst ships with many predefined filters that

 Support for Multiple Types of Log Formats